openguild-labs/substrate-kitties/frontend/README.md

 [Substrate Documentation](https://docs.substrate.io).

-The template is built with [Create React App](https://github.com/facebook/create-react-app) and [Polkadot JS API](https://polkadot.js.org/docs/api/).
+The template is built with [Create React App](https://github.com/facebook/create-react-app) and [Polkadot js API](https://polkadot.js.org/docs/api/).
 Familiarity with these tools will be helpful, but the template strives to be self-explanatory.

 ## Using The Template

-### Install Locally
+### Installation

 The codebase is installed using [git](https://git-scm.com/) and [yarn](https://yarnpkg.com/).
-Make sure you have installed yarn globally prior to installing it within the subdirectories.
+This tutorial assumes you have installed yarn globally prior to installing it within the subdirectories.
 For the most recent version and how to install yarn, please refer to [Yarn](https://yarnpkg.com/) documentation and installation guides.

 ```bash
 # Clone the repository